 Schedule D: This is a summary of the information provided in Form 8949 that states your total short-term and long-term crypto capital gains.
 This is also where you claim any loss from previous years and indicate the loss to carry over to the following year.

 Schedule C: Profits from business, such as mining or staking, requires a Schedule C. Business costs can be deducted from your income here.

-Schedule 1: Income from airdrops, mining as a hobby, hard forks, etc. are considered Other income and is recorded on Line 8 of Schedule 1.
+Schedule 1: Income from airdrops, mining as a hobby, hard forks, etc. are considered “other income” and can be recorded on Line 8 of Schedule 1.

 2) Reporting Deadline

-Taxes must be paid by April 15 of every year, regardless of whether you got a filing extension or not.
+Taxes must be paid by April 15 of every year, regardless of whether you received a filing extension or not.

 Many people inadvertently omit crypto income on their tax returns because we have such limited information on how to report cryptocurrency on taxes.
 So, be sure to fix errors on your past tax returns before you get a notice from the IRS.
 You can do this by including the missing information and corrected income on an amended return, Form 1040-X, and submitting it to the IRS together with payment for any additional tax due.

 The IRS has recently taken more proactive measures to track down U.S. taxpayers who provide incorrect crypto income or omit it altogether on their tax returns.
 In 2019 for example, they sent a warning notice (Letter 6173, Letter 6174, Letter 6174-A) to roughly 10,000 taxpayers who did not properly report their crypto income.